 - What is the Galaxy S11: Samsung’s eleventh flagship Galaxy Android phone

-- What to Expect?: 2-3 phones, triple cameras, fingerprint scanner & front camera under the screen
+- What to Expect?: 2-3 phones, 3-4 cameras, fingerprint scanner & front camera under the screen

-As you probably know, Samsung is already hard at work on new phones for later this year and throughout 2020.
-Those being the Galaxy Note 10 coming in August, then the all-new Galaxy S11 early next year.
+As you probably know, Samsung is already hard at work on new phones that are coming in 2020.
+They’ve already finalized the Galaxy S11 design and are likely busy working on the Galaxy Note 11 and Galaxy Fold 2.
 In May we learned that Samsung’s next Galaxy S already has an internal codename from the R&D department, and they’re making great progress.
 According to the popular leaster IceUniverse the Galaxy S11 is codename “Picasso”.
-Even this year the Galaxy S10 was known as “Beyond” behind the scenes.
+This year the Galaxy S10 was known as “Beyond” behind the scenes.

 Galaxy Note10 is Samsung's last 1/2.55-inch 1.4um CMOS flagship phone.
 Samsung has been using it for 4 years.
 Starting next year, Samsung S11 will adopt a new large-size large-pixel CMOS.